Lalit-the-git/corporate-action-audit-pipeline/README.md

 ## Key Findings

+48,071 outlier records, or about 12% of paid transactions
+$670.29M in total exposure
+The India market alone accounted for ~$650M (94%) — this isn't spread evenly; one market is the entire story TAX_ID_ERR was the top failure reason at 34% of all failures.
+Fix that single bug and a third of failed transactions go away.
+Outlier rates were roughly 12% across every SLA tier (24hr, 48hr, 72hr).
+That last one mattered: it ruled out timing as the cause.
+The problem isn't slow processing, it's the calculation logic itself.

+That last finding was probably the most useful one for the business.
+It's tempting to assume payment errors come from system load or slow batches.
+The data quietly closed that door.
+Why it matters
+A bank running these calculations at scale needs to separate random noise from systematic issues.
+The IN concentration and the TAX_ID_ERR clustering aren't isolated bugs — they're signals that something in the configuration or upstream data needs to be fixed at the source.
+This pipeline is the kind of thing that turns "we think something's off" into "here's exactly where, how much, and why."

 | Finding | Detail |
 |---|---|
 | Total outlier records | 48,071 (12.02% of paid transactions) |